CameronCod/Business_Analysis/README.md

  - Unbalanced dataset (more positive than negative reviews).

  # AI Solution Overview
- -The proposed solution uses Artificial Intelligence (AI) and Natural Language Processing (NLP) to automatically analyse hotel guest reviews.
+ - The proposed solution uses Artificial Intelligence (AI) and Natural Language Processing (NLP) to automatically analyse hotel guest reviews.
- -The system collects reviews from online platforms, cleans the text, and applies a machine learning model to classify each review as positive, neutral, or negative.
+ - The system collects reviews from online platforms, cleans the text, and applies a machine learning model to classify each review as positive, neutral, or negative.
- -This helps hotel management quickly identify areas that need improvement, such as service quality or cleanliness.
+ - This helps hotel management quickly identify areas that need improvement, such as service quality or cleanliness.
--The results are displayed on a dashboard that shows overall guest satisfaction, trends over time, and most common issues.
+- The results are displayed on a dashboard that shows overall guest satisfaction, trends over time, and most common issues.
--This AI system saves time, reduces human error, and helps hotels make faster, data-driven decisions to improve customer experience and strengthen their reputation in the local tourism market.
+- This AI system saves time, reduces human error, and helps hotels make faster, data-driven decisions to improve customer experience and strengthen their reputation in the local tourism market.

 # Functional Requirements
--System must import hotel reviews (CSV)
+- System must import hotel reviews (CSV)
--Text must be cleaned and pre-processed before analysis -Reviews must be classified into sentiment categories -Dashboards must show trends and frequent complaint themes -Ability to export reports
+- Text must be cleaned and pre-processed before analysis
+- Reviews must be classified into sentiment categories
+- Dashboards must show trends and frequent complaint themes
+- Ability to export reports

 # Non-Functional Requirements
--Dashboard response time within 5 seconds
+- Dashboard response time within 5 seconds
--Secure handling of text-only (no personal data) -Easy-to-use interface
+- Secure handling of text-only (no personal data)
+- Easy-to-use interface
--Scalable to multiple hotels
+- Scalable to multiple hotels

 # Community & local Municipality benefits
 Improving guest experiences increases local tourism demand, helping nearby businesses such as restaurants and transport services grow.
 Better hotel performance leads to job creation, increased economic activity, and alignment with South Africa’s 4IR transformation goals, uplifting local communities and boosting tourism regions.

  # Data & Model summary
- -Dataset: kaggle "Booking.com"
+ - Dataset: kaggle "Booking.com"
--Features: Review text, hotel name, location, star rating, date
+- Features: Review text, hotel name, location, star rating, date
--Processing: Tokenisation, stop-word removal, lemmatisation
+- Processing: Tokenisation, stop-word removal, lemmatisation
--Models: Naïve Bayes, Logistic Regression, LSTM (optional advanced)
+- Models: Naïve Bayes, Logistic Regression, LSTM (optional advanced)
--Evaluation: Accuracy, F1-score, Precision/Recall, Confusion Matrix
+- Evaluation: Accuracy, F1-score, Precision/Recall, Confusion Matrix

  # Model & Evaluation
  The dataset will be split into training (80%) and testing (20%) subsets.
 Text preprocessing will be